jvermeir/ShoppingList/README.md

 - find or start menu starting on a date
 - add day/recipe line
-- remove day/recipe line
+done remove day/recipe line
 - print shopping list

-show day-month and recipe name in list done - use id to update store date as a datetime so day-month string can be derived.
+done - show day-month and recipe name in list done - use id to update done - store date as a datetime so day-month string can be derived.